top of page

 • Monday - There is no Lunch & Learn due to staff meetings

-• Tuesday is English
+• Tuesday in English

-• Thursday is Math
+• Thursday in Math

-• Friday is Science
+• Friday in Science

 Afterschool Tutoring

-• Math - Tuesday & Wednesdays in F-12 with Mrs. Prezgay from 2:15 pm to 3:45 pm.
-During March Tutoring is only on Thursdays.
+• Math - Tuesday in F-12 with Mrs. Prezgay from 2:15 pm to 3:45 pm.

 • Science - Wednesday afternoons in PO-4 with Ms. Wolcott from 2:15 pm to 3:45 pm

-• English - Thursday afternoons in M=23 with Ms. Moosbruggar from 2:15 pm to 3:45 pm.
+• English - Thursday afternoons in M-23 with Ms. Moosbruggar from 2:15 pm to 3:45 pm.

 Library Support – The Library is open during lunch for students.